Understanding day-one rights: A major shift in UK employment law

 Stefan Mars, Head of Legal at Halborns, states, “One of the most impactful changes is the elimination of the two-year service requirement to claim unfair dismissal.
 Under the new Bill, employees will have the right to challenge unfair dismissals from day one.
 The Bill also introduces a ‘light touch’ procedure for dismissals during probationary periods, where employers are encouraged to hold a meeting to explain their concerns and allow the employee to be accompanied by a trade union representative or colleague.”

-The current system for statutory sick pay (SSP) includes a three-day waiting period before employees can receive SSP, and employees must earn at least £123 a week to qualify.
-The proposed Bill eliminates these requirements, making all employees and workers eligible for SSP from the first day of illness, regardless of their income.
+The current system for statutory sick pay (SSP) includes a three day waiting period before employees can receive SSP, and employees must earn an average of £123 a week to qualify.
+The proposed Bill eliminates these requirements, making all employees and workers eligible for SSP from the first day of illness.

 Jane stated, “This will be a significant change.
 From an employee’s perspective, it has the potential to offer improved financial security during periods of illness and reduce the stress of being off sick, knowing they will be paid from the first day of their illness.”